 Dionne Custer Edwards_resume (LINK)

-For 15 years, Dionne served in Central Ohio communities as an artist, educator, and advocate, focused on arts integration in K-12 education, creative writing, the teaching artist as a practice, performance art, and developing arts-integrated programs that build interdisciplinary experiences for youths and teens.
+For nearly 20 years, Dionne has served in Central Ohio communities as an artist, educator, and advocate, focused on arts integration as a writer, educator, and teaching artist in K-12 education and museums, developing arts-integrated programs that build interdisciplinary experiences for youths and teens.

 Public Speaking, Workshop Facilitation, Arts Education program planning, development, and management, Arts Administration, Creative Writing (including creative nonfiction, essay, and poetry), and Professional Writing